 - Windows successfully loaded the device driver for this hardware but cannot find the hardware device.
 (Code 41)

-If you are using Windows 7, then open the Playing and Burning CDs, DVDs, and Blu-ray Discs Troubleshooter from the Control Panel and run it.
-You can fix many such problems natively in Windows 7.
+If you are using Windows 8 or Windows 7, then you may also open the built-in Playing and Burning CDs, DVDs, and Blu-ray Discs Troubleshooter from the Control Panel and run it.